-The following regulations are applicable to all the UG programmes offered by Dr. Mahalingam College of Engineering and Technology, Pollachi, affiliated to Anna University, Chennai with effect from the academic year 2021-22 onwards.
+This Regulation is applicable to the students admitted to all B.E/B.Tech.
+Programmes offered at Dr.Mahalingam College of Engineering and Technology (MCET), Pollachi affiliated to Anna University, Chennai from the academic year 2023-24 onwards.

 1. PRELIMINARY DEFINITIONS AND NOMENCLATURE